Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks

 Here, we observe that both primal and dual solutions improve with the increasing number of parameters and test functions.
 Increasing the number of test functions for the smaller networks (65 and 391 parameters) has diminishing returns, as these networks perform similarly with 100 and 200 test functions.
 On the other hand, the precision of larger networks does not improve if the number of test functions does not increase accordingly.
-For example, the VNPINNs with 15,601 parameters trained with 50 test functions yield worse effective conductivity estimates and have higher strong-form residuals than the VNPINNs with 65 parameters trained with the same number of test functions.
-Since the achieved training loss of the large network is generally lower, the distortions in the solutions in Figs.~\ref{fig:vnpinn-primal} and \ref{fig:vnpinn-dual} for the solution with 15,601 parameters and $N_t=50$ suggest the overfitting to the test functions.
+For example, the VNPINNs with $15\,601$ parameters trained with 50 test functions yield worse effective conductivity estimates and have higher strong-form residuals than the VNPINNs with 65 parameters trained with the same number of test functions.
+Since the achieved training loss of the large network is generally lower, the distortions in the solutions in Figs.~\ref{fig:vnpinn-primal} and \ref{fig:vnpinn-dual} for the solution with $15\,601$ parameters and $N_t=50$ suggest the overfitting to the test functions.
+While this negative effect is less pronounced when the number of test functions is large (i.e., $N_{t}\in{200, 400}$), the comparison between the training loss and the primal-dual gap in Figs.~\ref{fig:training200-vnpinn}~and~\ref{fig:training400-vnpinn}) shows that while the convergence in training loss has not been reached in the allocated $40\,000$ epochs, the primal-dual gap has reached convergence around $30\,000$-th epoch, which, again, suggests the overfitting to the test functions.

-From the presented results, we conclude that the large networks (1,801 and 15,601 parameters) gain around 1\% precision of the primal estimate for each doubling of the test basis, and up to 4\% in the dual estimate.
+From the presented results, we conclude that the large networks ($1\,801$ and $15\,601$ parameters) gain around 1\% precision of the primal estimate for each doubling of the test basis, and up to 4\% in the dual estimate.
 The point of diminishing returns is reached around 400 test functions, where the only improvement is in the primal solution by the largest network.
 This is explained by the overall slowdown in training for such a large number of test functions (Fig.~\ref{fig:training400-vnpinn}), compared to the smaller test basis (Fig.~\ref{fig:training200-vnpinn}).

 \FloatBarrier